 Open Records, Right to Know

-AMTRAN's Open Records Officer is Eric Wolf, General Manager, AMTRAN, 3301 Fifth Avenue, Altoona, PA, 16602.
+AMTRAN's Open Records Officer is Josh Baker, CEO, AMTRAN, 3301 Fifth Avenue, Altoona, PA, 16602.
 Requests for records under the Right to Know Law should submitted in writing as defined below.

 Procedure for Requesting Records.